cengizkaraaslan/ReportServer/readMe.md

 Each report generated is queued in rabbitmq . report is created and sent to client with the help of websocket

+rabbitmq run on docker in this example .
+With the help of SingleR produces netcore produces adds to the queue. rabbitmq consumer generates report and sends to client with the help of singleIR

 technology used

 ANGULAR